Pleb5/Pleb5.github.io/pages/quest-8-build-your-citadel.md

     13. Coinjoin hot wallet(s).
 If you know what you’re doing.
     14. Decoy wallets with enough sats to satisfy an attacker.
 I’d recommend above 500 USD.
 Your call
 6. Get a simplistic, **open source**, **offline** flowchart diagramming or mind mapping tool.
 My go-to is [draw.io desktop](https://get.diagrams.net/)
 7. Model the flow of your funds.
-See example:
+See example(click to enlarge):
 [![My citadel fundflow](/assets/img/diagrams/my_citadel_flowchart.drawio.png)](/assets/img/diagrams/my_citadel_flowchart.drawio.png){:target="_blank"}
     15. The sources and wallets are the nodes
     16. The arrows show the funds flowing to your wallets or to the external world as spendings.